Sleep Apnea Treatment in Newport Beach

 Obstructive sleep apnea (OSA) is a serious sleep disorder that causes interruptions in breathing due to airway blockages, leading to significant long-term health risks.
-Unlike ordinary snoring, sleep apnea is a medical condition that requires proper diagnosis and treatment.
+Unlike ordinary snoring, sleep apnea is a medical condition that requires proper diagnosis and treatment by a qualified Newport Beach dentist.

 Nearly 54 million adults in the U.S. have obstructive sleep apnea, a chronic breathing disorder where a person suffers from interrupted breathing while they sleep.
 These breathing interruptions occur when throat muscles, tongue, tonsils, or soft palate relax, blocking the airway and preventing proper breathing.
 This can cause you to stop breathing hundreds of times per night, with episodes lasting from a few seconds to over a minute, resulting in severe drops in blood oxygen levels.